WaveBeans/wavebeans/docs/user/cli/readme.md

 The tool requires to have JRE 8+ installed and be configured properly.
 Please follow installation instructions, [OpenJDK](https://openjdk.java.net/install/)

-Kotlin installed, kotlinc which can be located either via KOTLIN_HOME or PATH.
-Follow instructions on [official page](https://kotlinlang.org/docs/tutorials/command-line.html)

 ## Installation instructions

 * Choose the appropriate version